Michal78900/Scp012/README.md

   attraction_force: 0.100000001
   # If distance between a player and SCP-012 is less then this number, the Bad Compostion will start attracting a player:
   affect_distance: 7.5
+  # Should blood decals be spawnd underneath a player?
+  spawn_blood: true
+  # Should SCP-012 should be respawned if it is too far from proper position?
+(SCP-012 can be moved by using grenades)
+  allow_item_repsawn: false
   # List of effects given to player, when ther are in AffectDistance to SCP-012:
   affect_effects:
   - Disabled